Marunouchi

+Marunouchi (丸の内) is an area in Chiyoda, Tokyo, Japan, located between Tokyo Station and the Imperial Palace.
+The name, meaning "inside the circle", derives from its location within the palace's outer moat.
+Marunouchi is the core of Tokyo's central business district as well as one of the main financial centres in Japan.
+20 of the Fortune Global 500 companies are headquartered in the area as of 2021, while many other such companies based outside Japan have Asian or Japanese offices there.
+Together with the neighbouring districts of Yūrakuchō (有楽町) and Ōtemachi (大手町), Marunouchi is part of a larger business district sometimes referred to as Daimaruyū (大丸有).

 History

-In 1590, before shogun Tokugawa Ieyasu entered Edo Castle, the area now known as Marunouchi was an inlet of Edo Bay and had the name Hibiya.
+In 1590, before shogun Tokugawa Ieyasu entered Edo Castle, the area now known as Marunouchi was an inlet of Tokyo Bay and had the name Hibiya.
 With the expansion of the castle, this inlet was filled, beginning in 1592.
 A new outer moat was constructed, and the earlier moat became the inner moat.
 The area took the name Okuruwauchi ("within the enclosure").
 Daimyōs, particularly shinpan and fudai, constructed their mansions here, and with 24 such estates, the area also became known as daimyō kōji ("daimyō alley").
 The offices of the North and South Magistrates, and that of the Finance Magistrate, were also here.

-Following the Meiji Restoration, Marunouchi came under control of the national government, which erected barracks and parade grounds for the army.

-Those moved in 1890, and Iwasaki Yanosuke, brother of the founder (and later the second leader) of Mitsubishi, purchased the land for 1.5 million yen.
+Following the Meiji Restoration, Marunouchi came under control of the national government, which erected barracks and parade grounds for the Imperial Japanese Army.
+In 1890 Iwasaki Yanosuke, brother of the founder (and later the second leader) of Mitsubishi, purchased the land for 1.5 million yen.
 As the company developed the land, it came to be known as Mitsubishi-ga-hara (the "Mitsubishi Fields").

-Much of the land remains under the control of Mitsubishi Estate, and the headquarters of many companies in the Mitsubishi Group are in Marunouchi.
+Much of the land remains under the control of Mitsubishi Estate Co., and the headquarters of many companies in the Mitsubishi Group are in Marunouchi.

 The government of Tokyo constructed its headquarters on the site of the former Kōchi han in 1894.
-They moved it to the present Tokyo Metropolitan Government Building in Shinjuku in 1991, and the new Tokyo International Forum and Toyota Tsusho Corporation now stands on the site.
+They moved it to the present Tokyo Metropolitan Government Building in Shinjuku in 1991, and the Tokyo International Forum and Toyota Tsusho Corporation now stands on the site.
 Nearly a quarter of Japan's GDP is generated in this area.
 Tokyo Station opened in 1914, and the Marunouchi Building in 1923.
+Marunouchi was targeted in the 1974 Mitsubishi Heavy Industries bombing by the radical far-left terrorist organisation East Asia Anti-Japan Armed Front.
 Tokyo Station reopened on 1 October 2012 after a 5 year refurbishment.

-Much of the area was damaged in the deadly 1974 Mitsubishi Heavy Industries bombing.